Lac du Bourget

 The largest town on its shore is Aix-les-Bains.
 Chambéry, the capital of Savoie, lies about 10 km south of the lake.
 The lake is mainly fed by the river Leysse (and other small rivers), and it drains towards the river Rhône through the Canal de Savières, an artificial channel.
 It is a Ramsar site.
 The extinct bezoule was found only in this lake.

 The lake was formed during the last period of global glaciation in the Alps (Würm glaciation) during the Pleistocene epoch.
 It has a surface area of 44.5 km2.
 The long and narrow north-south axis of the lake extends 18 km in length, and ranges between 1.6 km and 3.5 km in width.
 The lake's average depth is 85 m, and its maximum depth in 145 m.
 The lake is meromictic.
 Unlike ordinary lakes, its deep water does not mix annually with water closer to the surface.

 The lake is bordered by the steep summits of the Mont du Chat and the Chaîne de l'Épine on the west, and Bauges Mountains on the east, which form its shores.

 Lac du Bourget was made famous by several romantic poems of Alphonse de Lamartine, including Le Lac, as well as by descriptions by Xavier de Maistre, Honoré de Balzac, and Alexandre Dumas.

-Origin of the name
+In 2025, the lake was designated as a biosphere reserve by UNESCO.

+Etymology

 Named Lacus de Burgeto in 1313, its name "Le Bourget" comes from the eponymous castle, which became the main residence of the Counts of Savoy from the middle of the 13th century until the following century.
 Formerly, it was called "Lac de Châtillon" (Ripa laci de Castellione in the 13th century), in reference to the castle and the eponymous seigneury.
 It is mentioned in particular in the donation made by the Count of Savoy Amédée III in 1125, for the foundation of the abbey of Hautecombe, "on the shore of the lake of Châtillon" (supra ripam loci de Castellione).